ThodorisAkr/dnd-app/README.md

 - Add data in home page
 - Add more views with data from dnd5e.co API
-- Create a user system with Directus to handle account information and connect notes with user's account
+- Create a user system to handle account information and connect notes with user's account

 npm install